The air plant terrarium is the epitome of Pinterest chic.

 The choice is yours to make, and that will inevitably affect your container choice.

-I’ve chosen to go with an open terrarium with this particular concept, so that’s what I’ll be referring to in this article, but feel free to check out our guide to closed terrariums if you’re choosing a traditional closed build.
+I’ve chosen to go make an open terrarium with this particular concept, so that’s what I’ll be referring to in this article.

 Either way, there are lots of exciting open and closed containers.